John Denver: Personal life

-Denver's first 1967 marriage was to Annie Martell of St. Peter, Minnesota.
-She was the subject of his song "Annie's Song", which he composed in ten minutes as he sat on a Colorado ski lift.
+Denver's first marriage, in 1967, was to Annie Martell of St. Peter, Minnesota.
+She was the subject of his song "Annie's Song", which he composed in 10 minutes as he sat on a Colorado ski lift.
 They lived in Edina, Minnesota, from 1968 to 1971.
 After the success of "Rocky Mountain High", inspired by a camping trip with Annie and some friends, Denver bought a residence in Aspen, Colorado.
 He lived in Aspen until his death.

-The Denvers adopted a boy, Zachary John, and a girl, Anna Kate, who, Denver said, were "meant to be" theirs.
+The Denvers adopted a boy, Zachary John, and a girl, Anna Kate, who Denver said were "meant to be" theirs.
 Denver once said, "I'll tell you the best thing about me.
 I'm some guy's dad; I'm some little gal's dad.
 When I die, Zachary John and Anna Kate's father, boy, that's enough for me to be remembered by.
 That's more than enough."
-Zachary was the subject of "A Baby Just Like You", a song that included the line "Merry Christmas, little Zachary" and which he wrote for Frank Sinatra.
+Zachary was the subject of "A Baby Just Like You", a song that included the line "Merry Christmas, little Zachary" which he wrote for Frank Sinatra.

 Denver and Martell divorced in 1982.
-In a 1983 interview shown in the documentary John Denver: Country Boy (2013), Denver said that career demands drove them apart; Martell said they were too young and immature to deal with Denver's sudden success.
-He cut their marital bed in half with a chainsaw.
+In a 1983 interview shown in the documentary John Denver: Country Boy (2013), Denver said that career demands drove them apart.
+Martell said they were too young and immature to deal with Denver's sudden success.
+To drive home the point that their assets were being split in the divorce, he cut their marital bed in half with a chainsaw.

 Denver married Australian actress Cassandra Delaney in 1988 after a two-year courtship.
 Settling at Denver's home in Aspen, the couple had a daughter, Jesse Belle.
 Denver and Delaney separated in 1991 and divorced in 1993.
 Of his second marriage, Denver said that "before our short-lived marriage ended in divorce, she managed to make a fool of me from one end of the valley to the other."